WordPress/gutenberg/docs/data/data-core-editor.md

 *Returns*

-Whether block is first in mult-selection.
+Whether block is first in multi-selection.

 ### isBlockMultiSelected